Incode-Technologies-Example-Repos/onboarding-lowcode-iframe/README.md

 You will get a hot reloading environment that exposes the page in localhost and in the ip of the machine in case you want to try it in your cellphone.

-# Polling Schema
-For a proper execution of this project, it is necessary to define the ADMIN_TOKEN in the .env files of your backend project.

-The admin token will be used during the /onboarding-status endpoint call to check whether a session is finished or not and consequently fetch its score.

 # Author